avdgaag/arjanvandergaag.nl/content/blog/up-and-running-with-lotus.md

 ## 04. Implementing comments

-A blog is not a bog without comments, and a web application is not a web application when it doesn't write data.
-The article show page can contain a form to post comments to the article through a new action (no form builders here, just plain HTML!).
+A blog is not a blog without comments, and a web application is not a web application when it doesn't write data.
+The article show page can contain a form to post comments to the article through a new action (no form builders here, just plain HTML --- although form builders are under development).
 Rather than rendering a view, our action will redirect back to the article page.
 Using the action generator, we can generate a `comments#create` action:

-    % lotus generate action web comments/create
+    % lotus generate action web comments#create

 This will give us a view and template which we have no need for, so delete them.
 The generator will create a `GET` route, so let's replace it with a nicer `POST`